 Universal Studios Hollywood

-- Use of the Universal Studios Hollywood app for contact-free features
+- Use the Universal Studios Hollywood app for contact-free features.

 Knott’s Berry Farm

 The western theme park reopened to the public May 21, 2021, and Knott's Soak City reopened May 29, 2021.
 Knott's Berry Farm has the following rules in place: